SystemRDL/systemrdl-compiler/docs/dev_notes/inferred_placement.rst

 By default, stride is assumed to be the size of the element.

 Is it rounded to any alignment?
-"Array elements are aligned according to the individual element’s size" I'm interpreting that as no. just to the size of the contents Again, rule-checks will catch situations where a register's accesswidth gets violated.
+"Array elements are aligned according to the individual element's size" I'm interpreting that as no. just to the size of the contents Again, rule-checks will catch situations where a register's accesswidth gets violated.